terwer/siyuan-plugin-blog/README.md

 [docs](https://blog.terwer.space/s/20230621001422-xsimx5v)

-> Important: Due to the 1.7.0+ new authorization code mode sharing dependency 2.9.3 ontology changes, this version only supports more than 2.9.3+ clients, lower than this version, please use the old version of the plugin!

 ## Core Features

 * **One-click sharing**: You can share your documents to the local area network with just one click.
 If you need to share remotely, you can deploy it on a server using Docker and then install the plugin.